 The MONITORING DEFAULT DATA record is dependent on the UNIT DATA record or the STACK PIPE DATA record.

 No other records are dependent upon the MONITORING DEFAULT DATA record.

 Monitoring Default Data XML Elements

-Report the parameter for which a default value is defined by using the appropriate uppercase codes as shown in Table 47:
+Report the parameter for which a default value is defined by using the appropriate uppercase codes as shown in the following table: